Web Analytics

 This is slightly different from the result in Step 3: we lost one bounding box after quantization.
 Note that this loss is acceptable after quantization.

 If you are running the example using 720 as the hardware platform, there might be one extra bounding box.
 This is normal.
-We may observe different behaviour from 520 and 720.

 Step 7: Compile